 Set your default currency for multiple checkout configuration options, including the transaction itself, processing fees, and suggested giving amounts.

 Set your default giving option between a “One Time” or “Monthly” donation in your widget.
-Here you can also enable the option to prompt your one-time donors to switch to a monthly donation.

 Set your suggested donation amount presets for both One Time and Monthly donations in your widget.
 Here you can set six (6) suggested donation amounts on your widget, including a default donation amount for One Time and Monthly donations.